AnsurM/microfrontends/README.md

 ## Overview

-In this project, we will create a microfrontend application that will be used to display a list of products and a cart.
+In this project, we created a microfrontend application that displays a list of products and a cart.
 No APIs are used, and all data is generated using faker.

 ### Learnings